Batyan45/fast-tasks/README.md

 # Fast Tasks

-Fast Tasks is a VS Code extension that provides quick access to your workspace tasks directly from the explorer view.
+Fast Tasks is a VS Code extension that provides quick access to your workspace tasks directly from the explorer view, with optimized performance and enhanced error handling.

 ![Fast Tasks View](https://raw.githubusercontent.com/Batyan45/fast-tasks/main/images/fast-tasks-view.gif)